-The Executive MBA Dean’s Fellowship consists of a limited number of scholarships awarded in starting at $10,000.
+The Executive MBA Dean’s Fellowship consists of a limited number of scholarships awarded.
 The scholarships are awarded to exceptional admits based on various criteria including outstanding merit, industry or function uniqueness brought to the incoming class, and/or employment in the non-profit or public service sectors.

 Award recipients will have demonstrated a proven track record of the following: